anti-phishing techniques to protect your data

 • Social Engineering Tactics: Whaling, Smishing, Vishing, and Beyond

-• New Frontiers: Social Media and Application Phishing
+New Frontiers: Social Media and Application Phishing

 While the financial sector, including banks and online payment services, remains a target, the first quarter of 2024 saw a shift in phishing trends.
-Phishing against the Financial Institution (banking) segment continued to fall, down to 9.8 percent in Q1 2024.
+Phishing against the Financial Institution (banking) segment fell down to 9.8 percent in Q1 2024.
 Attacks against online payment services were another 7.4 percent of all attacks in Q1 2024.
-This data suggests that while financial institutions remain vigilant, other sectors, particularly social media, have become increasingly vulnerable to phishing attacks.

 anti-phishing tips and best practices